Verity: My first (and probably last) CoHo book

 The writing itself was mostly exposition, and my number 1 pet peeve is writing that is more telling than showing.
 And it was so much that.

-I felt we got no closure on the parts about her sleepwalking and her relationship with her mother – I really felt these elements did little for the plot except to be an excuse for her to have a lock on the outside of her door, which was relevant for only one scene plot-wise and they never brought it up again after that.
-Also, April, the nurse, just kinda disappeared near the end.
+On top of all that, I felt we got no closure on the parts about her sleepwalking and her relationship with her mother.
+These elements did little for the plot except to be an excuse for her to have a lock on the outside of her door, which was relevant for only one scene and they never brought it up again after that.
+Also, April, the nurse, just disappeared near the end.

-Very little happens in this book.
-How was it so long?
+Overall, very little happens in this book.
 Once I passed the inciting incident, there seemed to be no plot at all.
 Things were just happening; we had some creepy moments for atmosphere, but really we just read the manuscript and watched the MC react afterwards.

 Sorry, CoHo fans – this one’s not for me.
 It might be for you if you haven’t read a lot of thrillers.
-Or if you like romance and want to try thriller, because this had an absurd amount of gratuitous sex for what isn’t supposed to be a romance.
+Or if you like romance and want to try thriller, because this had an absurd amount of gratuitous sex for a book that isn’t supposed to be a romance.

 But I can’t honestly say I recommend it.